open-mc/server/README.md

+# Overview

+Clone this repository and run the start script:
 ```sh
 git clone https://github.com/open-mc/server
 server/node/start
 ```
-Will create 2 folders and 1 file where the command is run:
+The following command will create 2 folders and 1 file where the command is run:
 - `world` containing world data as well as config files
 - `properties.yaml` for server properties which you can edit.
 You can optionally add a different path after the second command to change where this file is read/created.
 In this file you can also specify where the `world` directory should be read/created
 - `server` containing the server code, which you can edit if you are interested in modding this game